RodHowell-Algorithms/Tree-Viewer/README.md

 The remainder of this page describes how to install and use the package on your own platform.
 The Java<sup>TM</sup> SE Runtime Environment (JRE) is required to run the viewer as a stand-alone application, whereas The Java<sup>TM</sup> SE Development Kit (JDK), which includes the JRE, is required to use the class library in your own Java<sup>TM</sup> programs.
 Both packages can be downloaded from [java.com](https://java.com/en/).

+See also the [Release Notes](https://github.com/RodHowell-Algorithms/Tree-Viewer/blob/main/Release%20Notes%202_0.md) for this version.

 ## Installation

 To install the package, simply download the JAR archive [`viewer.jar`](https://github.com/RodHowell-Algorithms/Tree-Viewer/raw/main/viewer.jar).